alexdarbyshire/alexdarbyshire.com/content/posts/streamlining-secret-management-with-vault-in-k3s-kubernetes/index.md

 Checking the pods now should have them all showing as available.

 ### Configure Terraform
-Originally I was thinking of leaving Terraform for a later post and using Vault `.hcl` files and the command line, then this post would have been very similar to Vault's minikube tutorial.
+Originally intended to leave Terraform for a later post and using Vault `.hcl` files and the command line, then this post would have been very similar to Vault's minikube tutorial.

 On reflection, we may as well get started with Terraform now.